 You Are Not The Owner

-Investing in a real estate via crowdfunding does not make you an owner of the property.
+Investing in real estate via crowdfunding does not make you an owner of the property.
 You rather have shares of a company, which is the owner of the previously mentioned real estate.

 Of course, you have the right as a shareholder to share the company’s profit, generated at the property.
 All these details are mentioned in a document called Operating Agreement.